Estelle Venner Keogh: Early life

 Keogh was born on 7 July 1892 in Malvern, Victoria.
 She was the second child born to Helen Beatrice Moore, and Edmund Joseph Keogh.
 Helen was a business woman and nurse, and was a cousin to the Marquis of Drogheda.
 Keogh's father Edmund was an estate agent, and camel breeder from Western Australia.
 Keogh's father's estate agency business failed and her parents separated around 1900.
 Her father moved to Western Australia, where he became a labourer.
 Her mother was engaged to care for four young children whose parents, friends of hers, had been killed in an accident.
 Her mother inherited £2,000 from her father-in-law Edmund Keogh's estate and used the money to buy a property and open a hostel for nurses, which evolved into a nurses' employment agency.

-Keogh's younger brothers, Esmond Venner Keogh, and Gerard Basil Venner Keogh, also served in World War I along with their father, who joined the Imperial Camel Corps.
-However, her older sister Lesbia Harford, who was a poet and a political activist who was studying law at Melbourne University when the war started, was actively involved in anti-war and anti-conscription agitation.
+Keogh's younger brothers, Esmond Venner Keogh, and Gerard Basil Venner Keogh, also served in the First World War along with their father, who joined the Imperial Camel Corps.
+However, her older sister Lesbia Harford, who was a poet and a political activist who was studying law at the University of Melbourne when the war started, was actively involved in anti-war and anti-conscription agitation.

 On 2 July 1914, Keogh received honorary mention at the Royal Trained Nurse Association for her nursing examination results.
 She trained as a nurse at the Alfred Hospital.